Suggested Searches

 Torsten Boeker, Space Telescope Science Institute and NASA/ESA

 New stars are forming in the region where the oppositely rotating gases collide, are compressed, and then contract.
-Particularly noticeable in this stunning Hubble image of the galaxy’s core are hot, blue stars that have just formed, along with pink clouds of glowing hydrogen gas that fluoresce when exposed to ultraviolet light from newly formed stars.
+Particularly noticeable in this stunning Hubble image of the galaxy’s core are recently formed hot, blue stars and pink clouds of glowing hydrogen gas that fluoresce when exposed to ultraviolet light from the newly-formed stars.

 For more information about Hubble’s observations of M64, see: